Zacks Investment Research Lowers Snap-on (SNA) to Sell

-Snap-on (NYSE:SNA) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a note issued to investors on Thursday.
+Snap-on (NYSE:SNA) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report released on Wednesday.

-Several other research firms have also commented on SNA.
-TheStreet lowered shares of Snap-on from a “b” rating to a “c+” rating in a research note on Wednesday, December 19th.
-Bank of America initiated coverage on shares of Snap-on in a research note on Friday, December 21st.
-They issued a “buy” rating and a $165.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and four have issued a buy rating to the company’s stock.
-The company has an average rating of “Hold” and a consensus target price of $190.33.
+Several other research analysts have also issued reports on SNA.
+Bank of America started coverage on shares of Snap-on in a research report on Friday, December 21st.
+They issued a “buy” rating and a $165.00 target price for the company.
+TheStreet lowered shares of Snap-on from a “b” rating to a “c+” rating in a research report on Wednesday, December 19th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and four have issued a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and an average price target of $190.33.

 Snap-on (NYSE:SNA) last announced its earnings results on Thursday, February 7th.
-The company reported $3.03 earnings per share for the quarter, hitting the Thomson Reuters’ consensus estimate of $3.03.
+The company reported $3.03 earnings per share (EPS) for the quarter, hitting the consensus estimate of $3.03.
 Snap-on had a net margin of 18.18% and a return on equity of 21.62%.
 The company had revenue of $952.50 million during the quarter, compared to analyst estimates of $968.74 million.
-During the same quarter last year, the firm posted $2.69 earnings per share.
-Snap-on’s revenue was down 2.3% compared to the same quarter last year.
-Sell-side analysts anticipate that Snap-on will post 12.33 EPS for the current fiscal year.
+During the same period in the previous year, the business earned $2.69 earnings per share.
+The firm’s quarterly revenue was down 2.3% compared to the same quarter last year.
+On average, analysts expect that Snap-on will post 12.33 earnings per share for the current year.

-In related news, VP Iain Boyd sold 26,500 shares of Snap-on stock in a transaction that occurred on Wednesday, February 20th.
-The shares were sold at an average price of $158.79, for a total value of $4,207,935.00.
-Following the completion of the transaction, the vice president now owns 19,038 shares in the company, valued at $3,023,044.02.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Chairman Nicholas T. Pinchuk sold 22,433 shares of Snap-on stock in a transaction that occurred on Thursday, December 27th.
-The stock was sold at an average price of $140.80, for a total transaction of $3,158,566.40.
+In other Snap-on news, Chairman Nicholas T. Pinchuk sold 22,433 shares of the business’s stock in a transaction on Thursday, December 27th.
+The shares were sold at an average price of $140.80, for a total value of $3,158,566.40.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director William Dudley Lehman sold 387 shares of the business’s stock in a transaction on Friday, February 15th.
+The stock was sold at an average price of $157.19, for a total transaction of $60,832.53.
+Following the completion of the sale, the director now directly owns 9,996 shares of the company’s stock, valued at $1,571,271.24.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 67,977 shares of company stock valued at $10,435,589.
-Insiders own 4.00% of the company’s stock.
+Insiders sold 67,977 shares of company stock valued at $10,435,589 over the last quarter.
+3.90% of the stock is owned by company insiders.

-A number of institutional investors have recently modified their holdings of the stock.
-Comerica Bank lifted its stake in Snap-on by 0.4% in the fourth quarter.
-Comerica Bank now owns 16,342 shares of the company’s stock worth $2,653,000 after acquiring an additional 64 shares during the last quarter.
-Leavell Investment Management Inc. raised its holdings in Snap-on by 4.3% during the fourth quarter.
-Leavell Investment Management Inc. now owns 1,587 shares of the company’s stock worth $231,000 after purchasing an additional 65 shares in the last quarter.
-CWM LLC raised its holdings in Snap-on by 1.6% during the fourth quarter.
-CWM LLC now owns 4,443 shares of the company’s stock worth $646,000 after purchasing an additional 71 shares in the last quarter.
-Rehmann Capital Advisory Group raised its holdings in Snap-on by 10.1% during the fourth quarter.
-Rehmann Capital Advisory Group now owns 788 shares of the company’s stock worth $115,000 after purchasing an additional 72 shares in the last quarter.
-Finally, Whittier Trust Co. of Nevada Inc. raised its holdings in Snap-on by 4.1% during the fourth quarter.
-Whittier Trust Co. of Nevada Inc. now owns 1,859 shares of the company’s stock worth $270,000 after purchasing an additional 73 shares in the last quarter.
+A number of institutional investors have recently bought and sold shares of SNA.
+CSat Investment Advisory L.P. lifted its stake in Snap-on by 81.4% in the fourth quarter.
+CSat Investment Advisory L.P. now owns 205 shares of the company’s stock worth $30,000 after purchasing an additional 92 shares during the last quarter.
+Riverview Trust Co bought a new stake in Snap-on in the fourth quarter worth $33,000.
+Tributary Capital Management LLC bought a new stake in Snap-on in the fourth quarter worth $44,000.
+Private Capital Group LLC lifted its stake in Snap-on by 98.6% in the fourth quarter.
+Private Capital Group LLC now owns 437 shares of the company’s stock worth $63,000 after purchasing an additional 217 shares during the last quarter.
+Finally, Atlas Capital Advisors LLC lifted its stake in Snap-on by 1,158.3% in the fourth quarter.
+Atlas Capital Advisors LLC now owns 453 shares of the company’s stock worth $66,000 after purchasing an additional 417 shares during the last quarter.

 About Snap-on